Kufi: Islamic and Pan-African usage

-However, the crown style kufi is most common.

 In the United States today, many African Americans wear the kufi during weddings, funerals, graduations and Kwanzaa celebrations.
 Furthermore, people of mainly West African heritage of all faiths wear the kufi, although it is associated more with members of the Islamic faith.

 A West African king or tribal chief may have royal or noble arms embroidered on the kufi.

 For members of the Christian faith, the kufi is unisex, and is also worn by women.
 Crochet and knitted styles are preferred by young girls and infants.

 Traditionally, when worn by men, the kufi is a sign of peace, mourning, renewal or protection of the mind.

-Etymology

-In the Yoruba language, Ade means crown, and fila means cap.
-The city of Kufi is located in Yorubaland near Ibadan.
-Other West African names include fula, fila, and malo hat.
-This cap is called a kofia in the Swahili language of East Africa (see the kanzu article for further information).
-In the United States, the West African name, kufi, is most commonly used.

-International use
+Other use

 Jazz fusion keyboardist Joe Zawinul performing on stage and wearing a kufi cap.

 Jazz rock/jazz fusion Weather Report frontman and keyboardist Joe Zawinul wore kufi caps for a long time, both on stage with the band and outside of it, in his private/personal life.
 He is known for having changed various kufi models throughout the passing of time as well, as shown in the live performances of Weather Report from the 1970s and 1980s.
-Progressive rock Dutch legend Thijs van Leer also wore kufi caps during his early career with his band, Focus, in the 1970s.
+Dutch progressive rock musician Thijs van Leer also wore kufi caps during his early career with his band, Focus, in the 1970s.
 He can be seen wearing one in the music video for "House of the King" (also the theme song for the British TV show Saxondale).
 In addition, Rush drummer Neil Peart took to wearing a kufi during performances after touring Cameroon by bicycle in 1988.

-In the beginning of the 2018 American action film The Equalizer 2, the character Robert McCall, played by Denzel Washington, is seen disguised as a Muslim and wearing a kufi.

-The caps were featured as dancers in the 2018 music video "All the Stars" by the artist Kendrick Lamar.